Major Guitar Chords: Introduction To G, C, A, and F major

 Some A Major guitar chord insights:

-• The A Major guitar chord is written in songs with a capital letter (A) with no signs or numbers to its right.
+• The A major guitar chord is written as a capital letter (A) with no additional signs or numbers.

-• It is the first chord in songs like Tom Petty’s Free Falling and Tears in heaven (Clapton).
+• It is the first chord in songs like Free Fallin’ (Tom Petty) and Tears in Heaven (Eric Clapton).

-• It is a major triad that is built out of three notes—a, C#, and E.
+• The A major chord is a major triad, consisting of three notes: A, C#, and E.

 • The relative minor of the A major scale is the F# minor scale.